Theoretical Foundations of Conformal Prediction: The hardness of conditional independence testing

-We will see that the proof of this hardness result will rely on the sample--resample technique introduced earlier, in Lemma~\ref{lem:sample-resample}, where we approximate the process of sampling $n$ i.i.d.\ draws from $P$ by first drawing a larger list of $M$ samples from $P$, then drawing our training set by sampling uniformly from this list.
+\end{theorem} The proof of this hardness result will rely on the sample--resample technique introduced earlier, in Lemma~\ref{lem:sample-resample}.
 (Recall that this proof technique was used in Chapter~\ref{chapter:conditional} for establishing the hardness result for test-conditional predictive inference, and in Chapters~\ref{chapter:regression} and~\ref{chapter:calibration} for establishing hardness results for regression and calibration.)

 \begin{proof}[Proof of Theorem~\ref{thm:hardness-conditional-independence-nonatomic}] First, fix a large integer $M$, and let $((X^{(i)},Y^{(i)},W^{(i)}))_{i\in[M]}$ be an arbitrary sequence of $M$ data points.
 Let $\widehat{P}_M = \frac{1}{M}\sum_{i=1}^M\delta_{(X^{(i)},Y^{(i)},W^{(i)})}$ be the empirical distribution of the sequence.
 If $W^{(1)},\dots,W^{(M)}$ are distinct, then under the distribution $\widehat{P}_M$ on $(X,Y,W)$ it holds that $X$ and $Y$ are deterministic functions of $W$---and in particular it therefore trivially holds that $X\indep Y\mid W$ under the distribution $\widehat{P}_M$.
 By distribution-free validity of the test $\psi$, we must therefore have